GabrielStofel/Algorithms/README.md

 ### Bubble Sort
 This algorithm is one of the easiest to learn, it works like this:

-An inner loop runs through the whole Array comparing neighbor elements and swapping them if the smaller one is ahead of the bigger.
-An outer loop
+An inner loop runs through the whole Array comparing neighboring elements and swapping them if the current element is bigger than the next one.
+Also, we have an outer loop that makes sure that if the smallest element is in the position array.length - 1, we can get it to the first place by repeating the inner loop array.length times.

 ```javascript
 const  array = [4, 5, 2, 1, 8];